The Villages RV Park at Turning Stone Resort Casino

 If you are a casino lover or just get away peaceful time, this is a great alternative stay.
 Otherwise, there really is limited things to do in the immediate area.
 There is a very good Mennonite Market where tons of locals go, that is only about 15 min. away, and Rome, Syracuse are not too far and do offer more shopping, history including Fort Stanwix National Historical Park which is really cool and things to do.
 The RV campground does also have some gravel walking trails onsite that go into the woodlands some.
 We did not get a chance to check them out.
 But if relaxing is your thing...its great.
 Quick easy access off of the NY Thruway, RT 90.

 This review is the opinion of a Campendium member and not of Campendium.com

-about The Villages RV Park at Turning Stone Resort Casino?
+Be the first to add a note for The Villages RV Park at Turning Stone Resort Casino!

 - 50 Amp